Feeeeddmmmeee/dotfiles/README.md

 cd dotfiles
 ./install
 ```
-This config uses GNU stow to manage the repostiory and minimize home cluttering.
-To add new files into the repo make sure you're editing the dotfiles folder and not your home.
-Afterwards just run `dotfiles/syncdots`.
-(The install script has an option to just copy all configs instead)
+> [!NOTE]
+> This config uses GNU stow for easier git management, which means some of you folders in .config will become symlinks pointing to this repository's location on your machine.

 ## ⌨️ Keybinds
 ### 🖱️ Windows + WM